zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     installed.

 logrotate-directory
-    The name ot the directory where logrotate configuration files should be installed.
+    The name of the directory where logrotate configuration files should be installed.

 user